-This keyboard is priced to be accessible, while still offering a good typing experience even if it lacks some of the more premium features of more expensive boards.
+This keyboard is priced to be affordable, while still offering a good typing experience even if it lacks some of the more premium features of more expensive boards.

 Ranked in these QuestionsQuestion Ranking